Image of 2 dogs.

 Is there anything else I should be aware of when renting to tenants with pets?

-In recent years, there have been campaigns to strengthen the rights of tenants to keep a pet in their rented property, hence the Rent Reform Bills changes.
-The tenancy agreement may say that pets aren’t allowed. however, the Consumer Rights Act 2015 prohibits “unfair terms” in a contract.
+In recent years, there have been campaigns to strengthen the rights of tenants to keep a pet in their rented property, hence the Renters’ Rights Bill changes.
+The tenancy agreement may say that pets aren’t allowed.
+However, the Consumer Rights Act 2015 prohibits “unfair terms” in a contract.
 This means an outright ban on keeping pets in a tenancy agreement might be struck down if challenged in a court.
-There are plans for the need of evidence that the animal in question is a nuisance in order for permission to be refused.
+There are plans for the need for evidence that the animal in question is a nuisance in order for permission to be refused.

 Image of a sleeping puppy.

-Many landlord would lean on the side of the pros outweighing the cons when it comes to renting to tenants with pets.
-You may be able to charge a bit more rent and a pet-friendly rental is highly valued, so tenants could jump at the chance to secure a tenancy.
+Many landlords would lean towards the side of the pros outweighing the cons when it comes to renting to tenants with pets and the potential for pet damage.
+You may be able to charge a bit more rent, and a pet-friendly rental is highly valued, so tenants could jump at the chance to secure a tenancy.
 They’re also more likely to be loyal and stick around for as long as you’ll have them and their pet.

 Interested in taking out a specialised landlord insurance policy with comprehensive coverage from an experienced brokerage?
 Get a landlord insurance quote from us today or contact us at CIA Landlords today by calling 01788 818 670 or emailing info@cia-insurance.co.uk